BlueQuartzSoftware/DREAM3D/Source/Plugins/Statistics/Documentation/StatisticsFilters/FindShapes.md

 2. For each **Cell**, calculate Ixx, Iyy, Izz, Ixy, Ixz and Iyz using the x, y and z distances determined in step 1.
 3. Sum the individual Ixx, Iyy, Izz, Ixy, Ixz and Iyz values for all **Cells** belonging to the same **Feature**
 4. Find the *eigenvalues* and *eigenvectors* of the *3x3* symmetric matrix defined by the *6* values calculated in step 3 for each **Feature**
-5. Use the relationship of *principal moments* to the *principal axis lengths* for an ellipsoid, which can be found in [4], to determine the *Axis Lengths*
+5. Use the relationship of *principal moments* to the *principal axis lengths* for an ellipsoid, which can be found in [4], to determine the *Semi-Axis Lengths*
-6. Calculate the *Aspect Ratios* from the *Axis Lengths* found in step 5.
+6. Calculate the *Aspect Ratios* from the *Semi-Axis Lengths* found in step 5.
 7. Determine the Euler angles required to represent the *principal axis directions* in the *sample reference frame* and store them as the **Feature**'s *Axis Euler Angles*.
 8. Calculate the moment variant Omega3 as definied in [2] and is discussed further in [1] and [3]